-One of the most common reasons to use mouthwash is to fight against bad breath.
-But how effective is mouthwash really at beating the symptoms of halitosis, what should you look for in a bad breath mouthwash, and what are the best mouthwashes on the market?
+One of the most common reasons to use mouthwash is to get rid of bad breath.
+But how effective is mouthwash really at treating halitosis?
+What should you look for in a bad breath mouthwash?
+What are the best mouthwashes on the market? – Find out below!

 The Benefits of Mouthwash for Bad Breath

 It has been estimated that between 30% and 50% of the population suffer from bad breath, at least on occasion(1).

-While there are a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).
+While there is a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).

-Drilling down further, it is known that the most common cause of bad breath is “bacterial putrefaction and the generation of volatile sulphur compounds” in the mouth(4).
-In short, oral bacteria feed on leftover food particles and sloughed oral skin cells, producing unpleasant odours in the process.
+It is known that the most common cause of bad breath is oral bacteria that produce unpleasant odour while feeding on leftover food particles and sloughed oral skin cells(3).

 An essential step in getting rid of bad breath is, therefore, to eliminate these bacteria, thus naturally freshening the breath.

-Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and there can be little doubt of the results.
-Scientific studies have found, for example, that “mouthwash is effective in reducing oral malodour” (5).
+Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and they have demonstrated that it does work well in reducing oral malodour (4).

-Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very practical fashion.
-In short, “halitosis can be successfully reduced via daily use of mouthrinses” (6).
+Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very easy and practical way.
+In short, “halitosis can be successfully reduced via daily use of mouthrinses” (5).

 What to Look for in a Bad Breath Mouthwash

 Are some products more effective than others?
 What should you look out for when choosing a mouthwash for bad breath?

 Therapeutic Vs Cosmetic

-Most commonly-available mouthwashes can be separated into two categories; those that mask the unpleasant smell of halitosis, and those that specifically treat the root cause of the problem.
+Most commonly-available mouthwashes fall into one of two categories; those that mask the unpleasant smell of halitosis (cosmetic), and those that specifically treat the root cause of the problem (therapeutic).